 Information systems controls are a critical component of the Federal government's operations to manage the integrity, confidentiality and reliability of its programs and activities and assist with reducing the risk of errors, fraud, or other illegal acts.
-SSA has a complex set of technology, systems, and IT infrastructure in place to administer its programs and activities.
+SSA has a complex set of technology, systems, and Information Technology (IT) infrastructure in place to administer its programs and activities.
 As SSA continues its efforts to enhance its information system internal controls over financial reporting, the items identified in the current year audit merit continued focus on their information systems controls and processes.

 Due to the complex nature of the IT environment, SSA continues to have pervasive deficiencies in its implementation of controls.
-While SSA has made improvements in the remediation of IT deficiencies, we noted that several control deficiencies identified this year have been recurring issues in previous financial statement audits.
+While SSA has made improvements in the remediation of IT deficiencies, we noted that some control deficiencies identified this year have been recurring issues in previous financial statement audits as well as new control deficiencies.
 Therefore, we deemed the aggregation of these control deficiencies to be a significant deficiency in information system internal controls over financial reporting.